shiroscout/KillDisk-Automated-USB-iPXE-Boot/README.md

 Text Editor
 Skills with editing or tweaking scripts or figuring out what settings might need modified.
 Ability to search online for answers to questions.
-## Methods: USB Flash Drive or IPXE Boot
+## Methods and Use Intended: USB Flash Drive or IPXE Boot
 ### Usage: End Goal: Purpose of Project: To create an isolated Network PXE Boot server that 5-20 client computers can connect to via PXE boot, install Killdisk WinPE Utility, AutoStart Killdisk, do a DOD Compliant Erase of Hard Drives (3 Passes), create the Report, Log, and Certificates, copy them to a network drive location, and send an email with the Report, Log, and Certificates.
 As a “Milestone” is this project.
 If followed and my documentation correct the Boot from the USB Drive Killdisk will AutoStart a DOD 3 pass ERASE.
 The settings.xml can be modified to put a safety-stop mechanism where you are prompted with the standard “ERASE-ALL-DATA” confirmation.
 This would leave a project creator / user of project to only having to update my ticket notes, and attach the files to the ticket and close ticket, which is a great reduction to the current burden of the existing process.